Afreeca/sleep-time-tracker/README.md

 ### api

 1. Pagination:
-   - implemente pagination if supported by external API
+   - implement pagination if supported by external API
 2. Create more .env files.
 For example, for production, we could have a .env.prod
 3. Tests:
    - Maybe increate the unit test coverage